 International students will be able to work in the UK for two years after completing their programme of studies.

 Key features include:

 - The new immigration route will be open to international students who have completed a degree at undergraduate level or above at a Higher Education Institution with a track record of compliance

 - Successful applicants on this route will be able to stay and work (in any sector or at any level), or look for work, in the UK for a maximum period of two years.
 The visa is not extendable but graduates will be able to switch into skilled work once they have found a suitable job

 - It is expected that students entering the UK in the 2020-21 academic year intake will be eligible for this route.
-The UKCISA website mentions that students who have current Tier 4 leave when the new route is introduced may also be able to benefit from it.
-Students whose Tier 4 visa expires before the route is introduced will not be eligible for the post-study work visa.
+Students with a Tier 4 visa (now known as Student Route visa) may also be able to benefit from the Skilled Worker visa.
+Students whose Tier 4 visa expired before the the Skilled Worker visa was introduced are not eligible for this.

 Find out what some of our graduates have gone on to do, from veterinary practice to academia and government positions around the world.